 Her foster mother introduced her to the language of flowers while she worked with her on her vineyard.
 That is one thing she made apart of herself.
-She worked with a florist and soon became popular for helping people choose the right flowers for their weddings and other events in life.
-She creates her own dictionary of flower and their meanings, even learns photography to get that right.
-In the process falls in love with the nephew of her ‘could have been mother’, but runs away from him as she is afraid to be exposed of her dark secret from her past.
-Becomes a single mother and then gives up her daughter as she finds it too much to handle a kid, but realizes the value of relationships and forgiveness that they demand.
-Like Hindi movies in the end all is well.
+She worked with a florist.
+And soon became popular for helping people choose the right flowers for their weddings and other events in life.
+She creates her own dictionary of flower and their meanings.
+Even learns photography to get that right.
+In the process falls in love with the nephew of her ‘could have been the mother’.
+But runs away from him as she is afraid to be exposed to her dark secret from her past.
+Becomes a single mother and then gives up her daughter as she finds it too much to handle a kid.
+But realizes the value of relationships and forgiveness that they demand.
+Like Hindi movies, in the end, all is well.

 The book The Language of Flowers is remarkably well written.
 The character of the protagonist and few other characters etched out very well.
 And you know what they can and cannot do.
 Most characters live on the periphery of society so it is not easy to create a story out of them.
 The emotional and physical journey of a girl who grew up in foster homes.
 Almost found a home and lost it, found true love and let it go.
 Got friends on the way but was never friendly with them.
 Becomes a mother by accident, decides to keep the child but then finds it too much to handle, finally gathers the courage to admit what she had done and redeemed herself.
 Gives herself a chance to love and be loved.
 And in all this, more communication happens through flowers than through words.
 It is beautiful.

 It is difficult to guess that The Language of Flowers is author’s debut book.
 She is someone definitely to look out for.
 I am sure anyone who reads this book will start a new relationship with flowers around and would choose the next flowers more sensitively.